10 Reasons To Climb With The Nasio Trust

 - Visit the Projects- The opportunity to volunteer at our projects means that you can directly see where and how your money is being spent.
 This also adds a more personal feel to your trip.

 - Small Numbers- We ensure that no group size exceeds 12 people as we have found that large group sizes can make things over-crowded and therefore results in a less-enjoyable and personal experience.

 - Higher Success Rate- Our preferred ‘Lemosho’ route involves 8 days of climbing, which allows for a longer acclimatization period as you ascend the mountain.
-Consequently, we have a far higher success rate (99%) than most other companies.
+Consequently, we have a far higher summit success rate (95% for the Lemosho Route) than most other companies.

 - Deposit for Life- When you commit to climbing with us your deposit lasts for life, so you can simply decide on a date as and when is most convenient for you.